fnalways/terminus-docs/docs/manual/tasks/nft-image.md

 2. Select **Integration** from the left sidebar, and click on the Olares Space card on the right.
 3. Click **Import**, and follow the on-screen instructions to connect your MetaMask wallet.

-After importing your wallet, yhe page will refresh to display wallet details.
+After importing your wallet, the page will refresh to display wallet details.

 ## Step 3.
 Associate Olares ID